 Insects have always been a major subject in horror.
 No matter the subgenre, even at their best, directors never ignore the opportunity for a good bug scare.
 And that’s simply because people have always been and will always be unnerved by the less cuddly corners of the animal kingdom.
-These phobias are not always unwarranted, but it’s interesting to think how many people fear bugs when there are so many billions of them in the world.

 Bugs take up a massive portion of the planet’s animal population.
-And many of them are very dangerous to humans.
+And many of them are dangerous to humans.
 It takes only a few details like these to get filmmakers’ imaginations running wild.
 That, if anything, is what has led to the creation of the bug horror subgenre.
 While animal attack/nature run amok movies have their own corner of the horror world, there are certainly enough features about bugs to make up their own niche.

-Probably the quintessential bug movie, Them!
-Is also—in my book—the quintessential monster movie.
-There’s so much about it that’s so fascinating, so reflective of the time and the cultural paranoia, even though it’s really just a film about giant ants running amok and causing all sorts of havoc on the poor citizens of the rural Midwest.
+Probably the quintessential bug movie, Them! is also—in my book—the quintessential monster movie.
+There’s so much about it that’s so fascinating, so reflective of the time and the cultural paranoia, even though it’s really just a film about giant ants running amok and causing all sorts of havoc on poor citizens of the rural Midwest.

 Earth vs. The Spider